What Is the Home Insurance Appraisal Clause?

 Is the appraisal clause the same as arbitration?

-No — they are similar but legally distinct.
-Arbitration is a broader formal process governed by specific arbitration laws (like the Federal Arbitration Act) and can address a wider range of disputes.
+No, they are similar but legally distinct.
+Arbitration is a broader formal process governed by specific arbitration laws (like the Federal Arbitration Act) and can address a wider range of disputes including coverage and liability.
 The appraisal clause is narrower in scope, limited strictly to determining the amount of loss, and is governed primarily by your policy's contract language and applicable state insurance law.
 Courts treat them differently when it comes to review and enforcement.